Changes to benefits

 Some of these changes are ongoing.
 These changes may affect you depending on where you live, your age (and the age of those who live with you) and the type and size of property you live in.

-Universal Credit will replace the following benefits: Housing Benefit, Income Based Job Seekers Allowance, Income Support, Working Tax Credit, Child Tax Credit, Income Related Employment and Support Allowance.
+Universal Credit has replaced the following benefits: Housing Benefit, Income Based Job Seekers Allowance, Income Support, Working Tax Credit, Child Tax Credit, Income Related Employment and Support Allowance.

-There will be some important changes.
-You will be paid monthly into a bank, credit union or post office account, you will need to apply and manage your claim online and your housing costs will be paid directly to you each month, so it is your responsibility to pay your rent to Horizon.
+There are some important changes.
+You will be paid monthly/fortnightly into a bank, credit union or post office account, you will need to apply and manage your claim online and your housing costs will be paid directly to you each month, so it is your responsibility to pay your rent to Horizon.